David Foster Wallace on Ambition, Animated

 By Maria Popova

-On March 4, 1996, WNYC’s Leonard Lopate sat down with David Foster Wallace — cultural critic, articulator of the ineffable, tragic prophet of the meaning of life — to talk about Infinite Jest, the 1,079-page, three-pound-three-ounce novel that catapulted Wallace into literary fame.
+On March 4, 1996, WNYC radio host Leonard Lopate sat down with David Foster Wallace (February 21, 1962–September 12, 2008) — cultural critic, articulator of the ineffable, tragic prophet of the meaning of life — to talk about Infinite Jest, the 1,079-page, three-pound-three-ounce novel that catapulted Wallace into literary fame.
 Now, the wonderful folks of Blank on Blank and animator Patrick Smith have teamed up with PBS Digital Studios to bring Wallace’s wisdom on ambition, education, and writing to life.
 Highlights below:

 Like Neil Gaiman, who famously admonished, “Perfection is like chasing the horizon.
 Keep moving,” Wallace cautions against the lose-lose mindset of perfectionism: